7 nights starting from

 Day 4: El Pilar and Cuitadella.
 We will botanise along a delightful path through pine woods and sand dunes looking for endemic plants and listening out for nightingales and hoping that the bee eaters have returned to their nesting site.
-Our lunch break will be in the lovely town of Cuitadella where there will be time to explore.
-Leaving Cuitadella behind, we visit Naveta des Tudons a megalithic boat shaped tomb with further opportunities for botanising.
+Our lunch break will be in Cuitadella before an afternoon visit to Naveta des Tudons a megalithic boat shaped tomb with further opportunities for botanising.

 Day 5: Today is a free day offering the opportunity to explore further or simply to relax.
 It may be possible to join a glass bottom boat trip to the mouth of the harbour.
 The town of Mahon also offers many possibilities such as the Museum of Menorca, and the Santa Maria Church where the organ donated by Admiral Collingwood which is still played every morning for visitors.